the-events-calendar/tribe-common/readme.txt

 * Feature - Include `Timed_Options` as a storage for simple replacement for Flags, avoiding Transients for these cases to improve performance and reliability.
 [TEC-4413]
 * Fix - Prevent calls to `supports_async_process` that were slowing down servers due to not stopping reliably once a decision was made [TEC-4413]
 * Fix - Ensure the `clear country` icon resets the value as expect in the create/edit venue page.
+[TEC-4393]
+* Language - 0 new strings added, 21 updated, 1 fuzzied, and 0 obsoleted

-[TEC-4393] = [5.0.5] 2022-12-08 =
+= [5.0.5] 2022-12-08 =

 * Tweak - Sync `tribe-common-styles` to its latest, in order to fix styling issues.
 [ETP-828]